Afobe: I want to show I’m still one of the best strikers in the Championship

 Benik Afobe said he has unfinished business at Millwall and he is ready to show he is among the best strikers in the Championship.

-Afobe returned to the Den a few weeks ago after completing a season-long loan from rivals Stoke City which reunited him with manager Gary Rowett.
+Afobe returned to the Den a week ago after completing a season-long loan from rivals Stoke City which reunited him with manager Gary Rowett.

 The 28-year-old is not new to life in the Championship having previously played for Bolton Wanderers, Reading and Bristol City.